opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 with the help of ``AdjusterAdapter`` .
 If the detected number of features is not enough,??
-``AdjusterAdapter`` adjusts the detection parameters so that the next detection results in more or less features.
+``AdjusterAdapter`` adjusts the detection parameters so that the next detection results in bigger or smaller number of features.
 This is repeated until either the number of desired features are found or the parameters are maxed out.

 Adapters can be easily implemented for any detector via the